California Real Estate Lawyer Referrals

 You can sue the landlord's lawyer for malicious prosecution if you win the eviction case, which gives you leverage in securing a great deal as your victory approaches, while there is no counsel until the appeal point in the small claims court.

 If the eviction case proceeds months to the end, in small claims or standard Superior Court, you can sue the landlord individually for breach of contract, trespass, violation of privacy, nuisance, revenge, fraud, etc., having a judgment against him even before the eviction case gets to trial.
-In a small claim case, at the same trial, your defendant's claim will be heard.
+In a small claim case, your defendant's claim will be heard at the same trial.

 You will take days to make your case in an eviction courtroom, with all the witnesses and facts you have, while you are fortunate to get as much as half an hour in a small claims court.